Moldova

 Private health insurance offers many advantages in addition to obligatory state health insurance programs:

-• Free access to private health care institutions (hospital and outpatient)
+• Free access to private health care institutions (hospitals and outpatient)

 • Free medicines and drugs